 At Posture Stars, we’re all about lifestyle change and non-surgical options.
 In fact, most of the spinal surgeons I’ve spoken to don’t really want to operate at all unless it’s absolutely necessary.

-So we’re left with lifestyle changes, exercises and stretches, and products aimed to make your posture better.
+So we’re left with lifestyle changes, exercises and stretches, and products aimed to make your senior posture better.

 Lifestyle changes to improve senior posture.